benmkent/SparseGridsKit.jl/docs/src/knots.md

 - and `w` the vector of quadrature weights.
 The quadrature weights are generally normalised to sum to one (i.e. representing a probability measure).

+These underpin the sparse grid construction.

+## Knot Functions Basics
 Often, one chooses to use Clenshaw--Curtis points which are available using the function [`CCPoints()`](@ref).
 ```@example cc
 using SparseGridsKit, Plots